makethingshappy/IoTflow/Documentation/SETUP.md

 ---

-## Step 3: Firmware Configuration
+## Step 3: Firmware Configuration (IoTflow Kernel)
-1. Connect Microcontroller to your computer.
+1. Connect microcontroller to your computer.
 2. Open Thonny IDE.
-3. Select interpreter: MicroPython (Your Microcontroller).
+3. Select interpreter: MicroPython (Your microcontroller).
-4. Upload every .py file to the microcontroller.
+4. Upload main.py file to the microcontroller.
+5. Upload every other .py file under a lib folder path.
-5. Open the `config.py` file and fill in the required details
+6. Open the `config.py` file and fill in your desired configuration.
-6. Save the file (Ctrl+S).
-The device will restart and attempt to connect to the network.
+7. Save the file (Ctrl+S).
+8. Reboot or restart your device and it will attempt to connect to the network.

 ---

+---

+## Step 4: Utility Configuration I/O Tool (IoTflow Forge)
+1. Connect your microcontroller to your computer.
+2. Open 'IoTflow Forge.py' and run the python program.
+3. Make a new configuration or load a configuration.
+4. Send your configuration to your microcontroller (via USB).
+5. Await a few seconds for system response.
+6. If configuration matches your desired setup you may disconnect from your computer and close the 'IoTflow Forge.py' program.

+---

-## Step 4: Node-RED Installation
+## Step 5: Node-RED Installation
 1. Install Node-RED (see the [official guide](https://nodered.org/docs/getting-started/)).
 2. Install the dashboard:
    - Open Node-RED in your browser (`http://127.0.0.1:1880`)